whiteinge/ok.sh/README.md

   A jq filter to apply to the return data.

-GitHub querystring arguments may also be passed as keyword arguments: per_page, filter, state, labels, sort, direction, since
+GitHub querystring arguments may also be passed as keyword arguments: per_page, milestone, state, assignee, creator, mentioned, labels, sort, direction, since

 ### user_issues()